 For collateralized or guaranteed claims on bankrupt borrowers and effectively bankrupt borrowers, the amount exceeding the estimated value of collateral and guarantees is deemed to be uncollectible and written off against the total outstanding amount of the claims.
-The amount of write-off were 161,492 million yen.
+The amount of write-off was 242,971million yen.